 The evaluator tests were run on a HP Compaq 8200 Elite CMT PC, Intel Core i5-2500 CPU with 3.30 GHz, 64-bit, 4GB RAM with Windows Server 2012 R2 Standard Edition (English) x64, and Intel Core2 Duo CPU E7300 with 2.66GHz, 64-bit, 4.0 GB RAM with Windows Server 2012 R2 Datacenter Edition (English) x64.
-Microsoft SQL Server 2014 Database Engine Enterprise Edition x64 (English), version 12.0.4100.1 (including SP1) was installed according to the instructions and guidance given in [9].
+Microsoft SQL Server 2016 Database Engine Enterprise Edition x64 (English), version 13.0.4001.0 (including SP1) was installed according to the instructions and guidance given in [9].

 The evaluator's objective was to test the functionality of the TOE systematically against the security functionality description in [6] and in the Functional Specification.
 In order to do this, the evaluators repeated the developer tests and devised and executed own functional tests.
 The evaluators performed automated tests using batch files as well as manual tests.
 Tests for all of the security functions were carried out.
 The evaluators also devised and conducted penetration tests after an independent vulnerability analysis.
 The evaluators created a list of potential vulnerabilities applicable to the TOE in its operational environment based on the evaluation evidence and public knowledge of vulnerabilities.
 Then penetration tests were devised for the relating attack scenarios.
-Furthermore the evaluators applied network security scans and tool based static code analysis.
+Furthermore the evaluators applied network security scans.
 Automatic tests using shell and Python scripts, as well as fully manual tests were performed.
-The penetration tests are related to the following areas: brute force attacks on identification and authentication, stored procedures parameter parsing and processing, bypassing of access rights, privilege escalation, information contained in public views, robustness of identification and authentication, vulnerability exposing programming errors, password strength, network vulnerability, and buffer overflow protection.
+The penetration tests are related to the following areas: brute force attacks on identification and authentication, stored procedures parameter parsing and processing, information contained in public views, robustness of identification and authentication, vulnerability exposing programming errors, password strength, network vulnerability, bypassing of access rights, and privilege escalation.